 The Press publishing programme addresses issues of contemporary relevance and debate in Middle East topics, Theology & Religion, History, and Literary Criticism.
 University editorship and publishing cooperation with universities mostly falls under the Sussex Libraries of Study, which include Latin American, First Nations, Spanish History, and Asian studies.
 Two new series have been launched: The Portuguese-Speaking World: Its History, Politics and Culture, under the editorship of António Costa Pinto, Onésimo T. Almeida and Miguel Bandeira Jerónimo; and Critical Voices, offering accessible introductions to the key ideas of significant thinkers in literary studies and cultural criticism under the editorship of David Jonathan Y. Bayot.

 A new edition (Autumn 2017 to Summer 2018) of our e-Catalogue is available for download on the Home page.
 It comprises a selection of forthcoming titles and publications now available in paperback; best-seller covers are detailed on the final page of the e-Catalogue; press e-Book publications are notified.
-E-Book availability is explained under Resources on the press website.
+E-Book availability is explained under Resources.

 Last year the Press celebrated 21 years of service to scholarly publishing.
 The Press continues to commission actively.
 All books submitted to the Press are refereed by external academic advisors.